 What does BNR require?

-For quarterly-tested institutions (those running mobile banking, payment processing, or card systems) we recommend quarterly assessments.
+For institutions running mobile banking, payment processing, or card systems, we recommend testing more frequently than the regulatory minimum.
 See our detailed breakdown: BNR cybersecurity requirements for banks in Rwanda.

 What does a penetration test in Rwanda cover?